catalystneuro/jadhav-lab-to-nwb/src/jadhav_lab_to_nwb/rivera_and_shukla_2025/rivera_and_shukla_2025_notes.md

 - In Ashutosh's poster, head orientation angle relative to partner's COM are calculated, but I don't see that anywhere in the data.
     - Head angle is considered a more advanced processed data stream --> not included
 - Detailed subject info is present in Edward's Poster
-- DIO folders have video and timestamps, but no .dat files like in Jacob's project
+- DIO folders have video and timestamps, but no .dat files like in Jacob's project --> use stateScriptLog files instead
 - Some dates have DLC data, but some just have DIO --> bc some DLC sessions were so bad they were omitted
 - DIO folders have sequential (in time) numbered files ex.
 1, 3, 5, 7
     - --> what about 2, 4, 6? --> those are the other animal pair (XFN2-XFN4)